 - A minimum of 48 hours after the post has been published on the KSLR Forum.

-We thank our contributors in advance for sticking to these guidelines, which help us maintain our standards and ensure the Forum is a space which authors to show their ideas to a wide audience!
+We thank our contributors in advance for sticking to these guidelines, which help us maintain our standards and ensure the Forum is a space which authors to show fresh ideas to a wide audience.

 How to Contribute

-If you would like to contribute to the blog, we’d be thrilled to receive your submission!
+If you would like to contribute, we’d be thrilled to receive your submission!
 Please email it to email@example.com, and include in the subject line your blog post title and your name.
 If you would like your blog piece to include a photo and a short biography, please include this information in your submission email.

 The Editors will not approve posts in advance of seeing the text.
 Please do not send abstracts, as we will not be able to tell from an abstract whether your post complies with the Style Rules and meets the Forum’s requirements.
 If you are unsure whether a topic is suitable for the blog, please email us on the address above.
 An indication that a topic may be suitable does not amount to advance acceptance of the post.